 Yes, it's that time of year when the temperatures drop and the leaves begin to change colour...and the bright colours of summer fade to the warm tones of Autumn.
-For Deb, this is one of her favorite times of the year.
-However, for Britt, this is merely a means to get to her favorite season...Winter!
+For Deb, this is one of her favourite times of the year.
+However, for Britt, this is merely a means to get to her favourite season...Winter!
 Let us help give you some inspiration to get that Fall Decor out of storage or maybe give you some new ideas for this cozy season.

 Living in a 4 season climate in Alberta, Canada definitely makes it easier to change over your decor to match the seasons.
 Both Deb & Britt like to stick with natural Fall decor pieces that give an organic and cozy feeling.

 Fall has always been about bringing the outdoors in at my home.
 I love to pop outside and find my decor right in my back yard!
 Get my yummy, homemade Apple Pie recipe here - Deborah.
 B Vintage Style

 One of the best places to start transitioning to Fall is with the decor on your front porch.
 Pumpkins are always a great option on the front porch.
 In our area, blue and green pumpkins are rare so we tend to stick to the more traditional orange shades.

 Deb was able to grow a few variations of blue and green pumpkins last year that were gorgeous as well.
 It's fun to go to a local pumpkin patch and search for the odd-shaped pumpkins that give a bit more character than the traditional perfect pumpkin.

 Last year Britt scored a large amount of dried wheats & grasses that she placed in some vintage containers to create an asymmetrical Fall Front Porch.

 Deb created a beautiful front porch with shades of Burgundy.
 Mums are a great option as they are readily available in our Central Alberta Region and at reasonable prices.
 Although if you live in a 4 season climate beware that Mums do not like the frost!

 AUTUMN Dinning Room